Skip to main content

 Originally posted Wed 10 Mar 2021

-Honest words there from the composer, musician and performer Kjartan Sveinsson, who isn’t shy to declare personal interest in the mixtape he’s put together especially for us in this Mixtape.
-Scroll down for the full playlist, but first Sveinsson gives an introduction to the dozen tracks featured, explaining why he’s been listening to them so much.
+Honest words there from the composer, musician, performer and one third of Sigur Rós, who isn’t shy to declare personal interest in the mixtape he’s put together especially for us.
+So grab your headphones and dive straight in, and then as you listen scroll down for further context from Sveinsson on the dozen tracks featured, explaining why he’s been listening to them so much.

 ‘Myrrhman’ – Talk Talk